-8.1 Purpose of structure
+7.1.1 Purpose of structure

 The class Equation representing a linear fix-point equation on the Rationals actually does not need to have the structure member of type Rational.
-In fact, this member comes in handy only when carrying out the implementation for arbitrary semi-rings.
+In fact, this member comes in handy only when carrying out the implementation for arbitrary semirings.

-If one does not wish carry out the implementation for arbitrary semi-rings, this member should be inherited by the instance Equation<Rational> from a generic class Equation<Semi_Ring>.
+If one does not wish carry out the implementation for arbitrary semirings, this member should be inherited by the instance Equation<Rational> from a generic class Equation<Semi_Ring>.
 In the latter, the structure member is of type Semi_Ring, the type parameter.

-The taxonomy of algebraic structures of semi-rings, or special cases of semi-rings, can easily be encoded as a class taxonomy deriving from a base class Dual_Structure: 14
+The taxonomy of algebraic structures of semirings, or special cases of semirings, can easily be encoded as a class taxonomy deriving from a base class Dual_Structure:12

 Abstract class hierarchies can now easily be defined following the formal specification given by the mathematical ontologies in Section 5.
-There are two kinds of classes: one for the monoidal algebras shown in Figure 5.1.5, and the other for the binoidal algebras Figure 5.2.6.
+There are two kinds of classes: one for the monadic algebras shown in Figure 5.1, and the other for the dyadic algebras Figure 5.2.

 In the generic linear-equation-solver software architecture we are defining, each of these classes is parameterized by the type variable Domain, of its (private) representation.
-For example, the class Rational can be defined as a subclass of Abelian_Ring<double>.
-15
+For example, the class Rational can be defined as a subclass of Abelian_Ring<double>.13

-Figures 7-9 show a skeleton for a C++ implementation of a solver using dynamic programming.
-16
+Figures 7-9 show a skeleton for a C++ implementation of a solver using dynamic programming.14

-8.2 Purpose of Rational::solve(Equation)
+7.1.2 Purpose of Rational::solve(Equation)

-We would not need to worry about invoking Rational::solve(Equation) unless the system also means to allow the scheduling of the simultaneous resolution of several systems from the context of a given semi-ring structure.
+We would not need to worry about invoking Rational::solve (Equation) unless the system also means to allow the scheduling of the simultaneous resolution of several systems from the context of a given semiring structure.
 Only then is this method needed.

-8.3 Testing the design
+7.1.3 Testing the design

 Since \mathbb{Q} is not quite a ring (because 0 has no multiplicative inverse), we must test whether a [0] [0] is equal to structure.one.
-If so, the equation x = x + b is solvable only if the structure is an additive semi-
+If so, the equation x = x + b is solvable only if the structure is an additive semilattice - that is, has an idempotent plus (i.e., such that x + x = x).
+In this case, any x such that $b \leq+ x$ is a solution.
+The alternatives are: